 If you are an American 65 or older, disabled, or a veteran, you likely qualify for Medicare coverage.
 Basic Medicare coverage must be selected during the first few months you qualify, but supplemental insurance coverage is chosen each year from October 15 through December 7.

 Supplemental insurance provides additional coverage compared to basic Medicare (either through a Medi-Gap policy or a Medicare Advantage plan) and can also include Part D prescription drug coverage.

 You should have already received a complete guide to Medicare from the government which details your options and choices.
 You can also look for tailored options on the Medicare Plan Finder, including estimates of costs under each plan.
 If you need more assistance, you can contact Medicare at (800) 633-4227 (or (877) 486-2048 for the hearing impaired).

 Finally, if you are satisfied with your existing Medicare coverage after reviewing any changes to your plan, you do not need to do anything to keep that coverage.

-While many have not heard about them, there is another option known as a health care sharing ministry (HCSM).
+While many have not heard about them, there is another option known as a healthcare sharing ministry (HCSM).
 These organizations enable the sharing of health care costs between members who have common religious beliefs.
-While this does not qualify as minimal essential coverage, members of these ministries are not required to have insurance under the Affordable Care Act, meaning they are not subject to the penalty (although they do need to file an exemption form).
+Technically, this is not insurance, but it functions in a similar way.
 Before you sign up, be sure to understand the limitations, exclusions, and requirements of that organization.
-For more about health care sharing ministries in general, check out this article from US News & World Reports.
+To find a healthcare sharing ministry for you, check out christianhealthcareplan.com or call (800) 918-5344.